-- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)
+- Download our Moving to the Czech Republic Guide (PDF)

 It is relatively easy to open a bank account and apply for a credit card in the Czech Republic.
 Despite being a member of the EU, the country still uses the Czech crown as its currency.
 It is legally bound to adopt the Euro as its currency at some point in the future, but much of the Czech public is strongly opposed to this.

-The Czech Republic’s currency is the Czech crown (Česká koruna), with its international abbreviation being CZK.
-The crown is divided into 100 hellers (haléřů) but coins with a value of less than one crown are no longer in use.
+The Czech Republic’s currency is the Czech crown (koruna), with its international abbreviation being CZK.

 Expats who plan on living in the Czech Republic for more than a couple of months will need to open a Czech bank account, especially if they are receiving their salary in korunas.

-There is no shortage of banks in the Czech Republic and some banks even have services that cater to the needs of expats.
+There is no shortage of banks in the Czech Republic, and some banks even have services that cater to the needs of expats.
 The largest bank in the Czech Republic is Česká spořitelna.
-Some international banks such as UniCredit, Raiffeisen Bank and HSBC also operate in the country.
+Some international banks such as Citibank, HSBC and Western Union also operate in the country.

 Opening a bank account

 It is not difficult for expats to open a bank account in the Czech Republic.
 All they need to produce is their passport and one other form of identification, although some banks might also ask for proof of address in the Czech Republic or a residency certificate or work contract.

 ATMs and credit cards